john-cd/cheatsheets/drafts/Scala2.md

 Goal: patterns for sequencing computations
-Functional programming is about transforming values That is all you can do without introducing side- effects A => B => C
+Functional programming is about transforming values That is all you can do without introducing side-effects A => B => C
 This is sequencing computations
 Three patterns: fold, map, and flatMap